‘B&B’ Spoilers: Liam Plots To Convince Bill That Taylor’s A Threat

 Liam is concerned about his wife and daughters, and he feels that Taylor is highly-strung and unpredictable.
 According to She Knows Soaps, Liam will approach his father and try to convince him that Taylor has not changed.

 Change seems to be a major theme in Bold and the Beautiful these days, with Bill himself professing to be a changed man.
 What Liam doesn’t know is that Taylor has already gone to see Bill.
 Her behavior concerned him to such an extent that he went to see Steffy about it.
-She however assured him that she would be able to rein her mother in.
+She assured him that she would be able to rein her mother in.
 He reassured her again that he would keep his word and not call the cops on Taylor.

 Stunned that Taylor confronted him, Bill lets Steffy know that her mother is testing his patience.
 WATCH FULL EPISODE: https://t.co/nfOlb8pLhB #BoldandBeautiful pic.twitter.com/NPR5GOqhyy